-Buddhist extremists in India plan to burn down 200 churches and kill 200 missionaries within 24 hours.
+Buddhist extremists in India plan to burn down 200 churches and kill

-Origins: This breathless warning about endangered Christian missionaries and churches in India has been circulating on the Internet since late February 2010.
 Those of the faithful concerned for their overseas brethren should breathe a bit more easily: this particular tale is a hoax.
-There have been no reports out of India of Buddhist extremists on the rampage, with twenty Christian churches left burning in their wake.
-Christians living in India who have been asked about this rumor are non-plussed; they certainly haven't taken to hiding in small villages out of fear of marauding Buddhists.
+It’s several years old now, and even at the time it was current there were no reports out of India of Buddhist extremists on the rampage with twenty Christian churches left burning in their wake.
+Christians living in India who were asked about this rumor were non-plussed, as they certainly hadn’t taken to hiding in small villages out of fear of marauding Buddhists.

-As for the rest of this tale, as far as we can tell, no place on Earth (let alone just India) is named Olisabang, as a city, province, territory, or anything else.
-Also, the Republic of India is composed of 28 states and 7 unionterritories — it doesn't have provinces.
+As for the rest of this tale, as far as we can tell no place on Earth (let alone just India) is named Olisabang, as a city, province, territory, or anything else.
+Also, the Republic of India is composed of

-There have been violent attacks on Christians in India, but they were carried out by Hindu extremists, most recently in 2008 in the Indian state of Orissa.
+Violent attacks on Christians occurred in India around the time of this warning, but they were carried out by Hindu extremists in 2008 in the Indian state of Orissa.
 Many Christian families in that area were forced to abandon their faith in exchange for their safety.
 Churches and houses were burned, and at least thirty Christians lost their lives.
 The 2008 wave of violence was touched off by the killing of a charismatic Hindu preacher known as Swami Laxmanananda Saraswati.
 Although police blamed Maoist guerrillas for the swami’s killing, Hindu radicals held Christians responsible for his death.